redcanaryco/chain-reactor/README.md

 # Quarks

 Each `atom` utilizes one or many actions, called `quarks`.
-Quarks specify the system call or macro to utilize, and the subsequent arguments to use.
+Quarks specify the action to take and the subsequent arguments to use.

 `Quarks` are executed in order.
 If a `quark` fails for any reason, subsequent `quarks` will not execute.